atfornes/Scribbles/content2/pages/Installing Hugo export functionalities.md

 		+ After  solving some merge issues in README and configuration files, the hugo template will be ready to be used after configuring it.

-		+ FAILED I try to follow this installation process and publish a github action for converting logseq to markdown [Publishing actions in GitHub Marketplace - GitHub Docs](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace)
+		+ NEXT Follow this installation process and publish a github action for converting logseq to markdown [Publishing actions in GitHub Marketplace - GitHub Docs](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace)